HosseinSedghian/SQL-Practice-Problems/README.md

 To work with this repository, you will need:

-- A MySQL or compatible database server installed on your machine.
+- **SQL Server 2022** installed on your machine.
-- A SQL client tool (like MySQL Workbench, DBeaver, or any command line tool) to run the SQL scripts.
+- A SQL client tool (like SQL Server Management Studio) to run the SQL scripts.

 ### Installation